ShaunJose/Github_Access/README.md

 The conditional statements using the first two constants stated above are only attempts at providing a fix for analyzing large companies.
 My code works for companies that are not too large on github, like 'HubSpot', and thus, these variables and their uses have been commented out.

-However, if large companies are targetted, my code does work with an appropriate SLEEP_VAL (who's usage is not commented out), for example, SLEEP_VAL = 0.5 if ORGANIZATION_NAME = "Github".
+However, if large companies are targeted, my code does work with an appropriate SLEEP_VAL (who's usage is not commented out), for example, SLEEP_VAL = 0.5 if ORGANIZATION_NAME = "Github".
 DO NOTE that this may take a very long time!!

+Note that running the program multiple times without reasonably wide breaks in between might also result in violating the API rate limit